Geology of the Canary Islands: El Hierro

 Then, at 1.2 Ma, Tiñor shield volcano began to form on top of the seamount.
 Tiñor volcano's first subaerial lava was erupted at 1.12 Ma.
 Tiñor grew by erupting lavas across what is now the eastern half of El Hierro until about 882,000 years ago; the eruptions were mostly of effusive basaltic lava, but there was also an explosive, xenolith-rich last eruptive phase (the Ventejís volcanics).
 Instability in the edifice of Tiñor volcano resulted in the Tiñor lateral collapse landslide at about 882,000 years ago when much of the volcano's northwest flank slid downwards and onto the ocean floor.
 This left a curved bay where the volcano's flank had been.

 About 545,000 years ago, El Hierro's second subaerial shield volcano, named El Golfo volcano (also known as the El Golfo-Las Playas Edifice), (Note: El Golfo is a shield volcano on El Hierro.
-There is a tuff cone volcano on the west coast of Lanzarote that is also named El Golfo.) started erupting.
+El Golfo is also the name of a tuff cone volcano on the west coast of Lanzarote.) started erupting.
 Its summit was slightly to the west of Tiñor volcano.
 Lavas from El Golfo volcano filled the bay that had been formed by the Tiñor landslide.
 El Golfo volcano's later lava flows covered the remains of Tiñor volcano.
 At its maximum development, El Golfo volcano was about 2000 m high and about 20 km in diameter, with a surface area slightly larger than present-day El Hierro and about twice the area that Tiñor volcano had covered.
 El Golfo volcano grew by erupting lava from a Y-shaped rift system with west-north-west, north-north-east and south-south-east arms; most of the eruptions occurred on the west-north-west and north-north-east arms.
 El Golfo volcano gave El Hierro a roughly circular shape at this time.
 El Golfo volcano's early-stage lavas are basaltic in composition; its late-stage lavas (erupted between about 176,000 and 158,000 years ago) are of more chemically differentiated composition (trachyte).

 The volcanic edifices of El Hierro were affected by at least two other large lateral collapse landslides of uncertain age: